Check your Testosterone levels

 1. Through a private TRT Clinic in Australia such as Enhanced Men's Clinic:

-First, TRT clinics have doctors who are experienced in providing TRT.
+First, Australian TRT clinics have doctors who are experienced in providing TRT.
 This means that they have the experience and knowledge necessary to prescribe the right dose of testosterone and to monitor your treatment closely.
 They can also help you address any potential side effects that you may experience.
+Would you rather work with a clinic that has managed thousands of patients, or a local doctor who has only managed a handful?

 Second, TRT clinics offer comprehensive care.
 In addition to providing TRT, they can also help you with other issues that may be affecting your health, such as hormone imbalances or obesity.

 This can be a long-winded and frustrating process, but it is low cost.
-Most men find they cannot get approved for treatment unless testosterone levels are very low (below 6nmol/l in most men).
-A lot of men have symptoms of low testosterone with numbers twice that level!
+Most men find they cannot get approved for treatment unless testosterone levels are extremely low.

-In Australia, GPs and endocrinologists usually use either creams or gels (which simply aren't as effective as frequent testosterone injections).
-And the times that doctors do opt for injections, they use an out dated and somewhat ancient injection administration of once a fortnight or once per month!
-Causing men to have decent testosterone levels for a week, and then dropping back down to low levels, causing a roller coaster of hormonal fluctuations.
+In Australia, local GPs and endocrinologists usually use either creams or gels (which simply aren't as effective as frequent testosterone injections).
+And the times that doctors do opt for injections, they use an out dated and somewhat ancient injection administration of once a fortnight or once every 4 months!
+Causing men to have normal testosterone levels for a short period of time, and then dropping back down to low levels, causing a roller coaster of hormonal fluctuations.

-Doctors also aim for a low-medium level of testosterone (around 15nmol/l).
+Doctors with a lack of experiencing managing TRT patients also generally aim for a low-medium level of testosterone (around 15nmol/l).
 This is one of many reasons why a lot of doctors think that TRT does not work – their protocols don’t give the results that men expect.
 It's worth noting that many men only find symptom resolution once their testosterone levels are toward the top of reference ranges.

 Why get TRT in Australia through Enhanced Men's Clinic?